telerik/fiddler-everywhere-docs/get-started/collaboration.md

     - [Sessions list]({%slug saved-sessions-tab%}) provides **Share** functionality via dedicated button.
 The list contains previously saved sessions or sessions shared with the user.
 Press the **Share** button to prompt a window for entering share related information.
     - [Context menu]({%slug web-sessions-list%}#live-traffic-context-menu) allows you to export different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).

->important The Fiddler Everywhere free version has a quota for sharing sessions with collaborators.
-Check [the advantages provided by Fiddler Everywhere Pro]({%slug introduction%}#fiddler-everywhere-pro), which significantly extends the collaboration quotas.

 ### Delete Shared Sessions

 With version 1.1.0 of Fiddler Everywhere, the user has options to delete previously shared sessions.
 The sessions can be deleted from the **Sessions** list via the **Delete** button.
 All users added as collaborators will be notified that the shared session is now deleted [via the notification bar and an email message](#notifications-for-shared-content).
 Deleted sessions can be restored via the [**Shared Sessions** option]({%slug saved-sessions-tab%}#shared-sessions).

 >tip Deleting previously shared sessions will free your sharing quotas.
-Learn more about the quotas for the free and pro versions of Fiddler everywhere via [the comparison table]({%slug introduction%}#fiddler-everywhere-pro).
+Learn more about the quotas in Fiddler everywhere via [the comparison table]({%slug introduction%}#key-features).

 ## Add Context for Teammates